urban-toolkit/utk/README.md

 ### Example gallery

 Each example can be download and executed out of the shelf, but jupyter notebooks and the grammar specifications are also provided if one wants to build it from "scratch".

+All the available data can be download at once [here](https://drive.google.com/drive/folders/1mmv6mJQyv6tE9ht7xq3XaOjCp9-QPphJ?usp=sharing) or following the examples:

 <ins>Loading downtown Manhattan</ins>